Painting tiles for a weekend makeover

 It's perfectly acceptable to use an oil-based gloss paint, for a durable and washable finish and that is suitable for damp atmospheres - when applied to matt finish wall tiles

 For a professional job it is essential that the proper preparation be done, especially when painting tiles.
 You need to give the tiles a thorough scrub, preferably using Sugar Soap, or a quality cleaning product.
 Your local Builders Warehouse staff will be able to advise on the best products available.
-Areas of mould or mildew need to be cleaned off with a solution of household bleach and warm water.
+Areas of mould or mildew need to be cleaned off with a solution of white spirit vinegar and warm water.

 You can easily scrub grouted areas with an old toothbrush to get into all the cracks and crevices.
 Do note, however, that where grout needs to be repaired, this must be done at least at week in advance, so that it allows plenty of time for the new grout to dry before painting.